ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 You will need a credit card to use Docker Build Cloud.
 You don't need to pay anything to try it, but you need to enter your credit card.

 You will need a Docker subscription for Docker Team or Docker Business to build multi-architecture images.
 Visit [Docker Build Cloud pricing](https://www.docker.com/products/build-cloud/#pricing) for more information.

+You can build single architecture images for free using a Docker Personal account and the included monthly minutes.
 {{% /notice %}}

 It may help to review the first two sections of [Learn how to use Docker](/learning-paths/cross-platform/docker/) so you are familiar with the basics before trying Docker Build Cloud.